Riau: Economics

 The economy of Riau expands faster (8.66% in 2006) than the Indonesian average (6.04% in 2006), and is largely a resource-based economy, including crude oil (600,000 bpd), palm oil, rubber trees and other forest products.
 Local government income benefits from a greater share of tax revenue (mainly from crude oil) due to the decentralisation law of 2004.
 The province has natural resources, both riches contained in the bowels of the earth, in the form of oil and gas, as well as gold, as well as forest products and plantations.
 Along with the implementation of regional autonomy, gradually began to apply the system for results or financial balance between central and local.
 The new rules provide expressly limits the obligations of investors, resource utilization, and revenue-sharing with the surrounding environment.

-Riau's economy in the first quarter of 2017 grew by 2.82 percent, improving compared to the same period in the previous year which grew 2.74 percent (year-over-year).
-This growth was supported by growth in almost all businesses, except mining and excavation which contracted 6.72 percent.
-The highest growth occurred in the Corporate Services Business Field at 9.56 percent, followed by the processing Industry of 7.30 percent, and government administration, defense and obligatory social security of 6.97 percent.
-Riau's economy in the first quarter of 2017 contracted by 4.88 percent compared to the fourth quarter of 2016.
-This contraction was influenced by seasonal factors in the Agriculture, Forestry and Fisheries Business Field (−5.04 percent).
-In addition, contractions occur due to a decrease in several business fields, including: Mining and Excavation (−3.50 percent); Processing Industry (−5.41 percent); Large Trade and Retail, Car and Motorcycle Repair (−2.46 percent); and Construction (−8.94 percent).
+Riau's economy in the first quarter of 2017 grew by 2.82 per cent, improving compared to the same period in the previous year which grew 2.74 per cent (year-over-year).
+This growth was supported by growth in almost all businesses, except mining and excavation which contracted 6.72 per cent.
+The highest growth occurred in the Corporate Services Business Field at 9.56 per cent, followed by the processing Industry of 7.30 per cent, and government administration, defense and obligatory social security of 6.97 per cent.
+Riau's economy in the first quarter of 2017 contracted by 4.88 per cent compared to the fourth quarter of 2016.
+This contraction was influenced by seasonal factors in the Agriculture, Forestry and Fisheries Business Field (−5.04 per cent).
+In addition, contractions occur due to a decrease in several business fields, including: Mining and Excavation (−3.50 per cent); Processing Industry (−5.41 per cent); Large Trade and Retail, Car and Motorcycle Repair (−2.46 per cent); and Construction (−8.94 per cent).